Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![Event 5139 Computer Object Moved](./Screenshots/22-event-5139-computer-object-moved.png)

-I also tested moving the same computer object to the `Management` OU, and the action was denied.
+I also tested moving the same computer object to the `Management` OU.

+The action was denied.

 ![Helpdesk Denied Moving to Management](./Screenshots/23-helpdesk-denied-moving-to-management.png)

-This confirms that Helpdesk can manage regular workstation placement, but cannot manage Management devices.
+This confirms that Helpdesk can manage regular workstation objects but cannot manage Management computers.

 ---

 ## Workstation Access Using Group Policy

-I created a GPO for regular workstations and linked it to the `Regular` computers OU.
+I created a GPO for regular workstations.

+The GPO was linked to the `Regular` computers OU.

 The GPO configured: